About Business and Leadership Studies

 Our curriculum is focused on developing values, skills, and knowledge.
-The values that we seek to develop include integrity, fairness, stewardship of resources, and an understanding of business as a service profession that is critical to God’s providential care for humankind.
+You will develop a sense of integrity, fairness, and stewardship of resources.
+You will gain an understanding of business as a service profession that is critical to God’s care for humankind.

 - lead and to manage effectively

 - think critically and to apply effective problem-solving methodologies